A Data Storyteller’s Guide to Better Slide Design

 Notice how the title has the biggest font size?
 That’s intentional.
 Our natural inclination is to look at the biggest text first, regardless of where it’s positioned on the screen.
 Don’t believe us?
 How many of you read the text in the following order?

-See how intuitive that was to follow?
-Utilizing the power of text hierarchy in our slides tells our audience where to look first and where to get supporting details to reinforce the message.
+See how easy that was to follow?
+Using text hierarchy in our slides shows the audience where to look first and where to find supporting details to reinforce the message.

 White Space